International Federation of Vexillological Associations: History

 The study of flags, or vexillology, was formalised by Whitney Smith in 1957.
 He then moved to organize various flag organisations and meetings including the first International Congress of Vexillology in 1965 and International Federation of Vexillological Associations.

 The FIAV was provisionally organized on 3 September 1967, at the Second International Congress of Vexillology held in Rüschlikon, Switzerland, and officially created on 7 September 1969, at the Third International Congress of Vexillology held in Boston, Massachusetts, US.

+The vexillological symbols were created by vexillologist Whitney Smith and then adopted by the FIAV in the early 1970s.

 Governance

 FIAV has a three-person Board consisting of a President, Secretary-General, and Secretary-General for Congresses.
 The Board manages the current affairs of FIAV and convenes the biennial sessions of the General Assembly, which are held during each International Congress of Vexillology.
 The FIAV General Assembly is composed of a delegate from each of FIAV's members.
 The General Assembly elects the Board and is responsible for setting policy.

 Officers

 The current members of the FIAV Board are: